LucasKonrath/boxboxd/README.md

 ## Features

 - **Browse F1 Events**: View Formula 1 Grand Prix events from multiple seasons
+- **Race Results**: See race finishing positions with podium highlights and detailed classification
 - **Rate & Review**: Rate races on a 5-star scale and write detailed reviews
 - **User Profiles**: Create accounts to track your ratings and reviews
 - **Smart Filtering**: Filter by year, search by location/circuit, or view only your rated events